-A diagnosis and its impact on mood
+A diagnosis and mood

 Any diagnosis can be a shock, even if you are expecting it.
 You may feel numb, angry, confused or frightened.
 Or you may feel relieved – what’s been happening to you has a name and a treatment.
 Everyone has their own way of reacting to a new situation.